LimitlessFavour/Hollow/README.md

 _\*Hollow works on iOS, Android._

 ### Setting up asset folders
 Make sure to add the Config folder under the root/assets folder.
-The config_example folder provides a guide Any value works for both 'baseUrl' and 'auth_token' for now.
+The config_example folder provides a guide.
+Any value works for both 'baseUrl' and 'auth_token' for now.

 ---

 ## Using Device Preview
-Hollow relies on [device_preview][device_preview_link] to approximate how the app performs across a whide range of devices.
+Hollow relies on [device_preview][device_preview_link] to approximate how the app performs across a wide range of devices.
 On Hollow, running the development flavour in debug mode will enable [device_preview][device_preview_link] It's recommended to run on a large screen device or simulator to utilize device_preview extensively.